General Mills must face lawsuit over Cheerios Protein marketing

 The plaintiffs also called the Cheerios Protein name misleading because it said nothing about the 16 or 17 grams of sugar in a serving, versus a single gram in regular Cheerios.

-A Washington-based nonprofit group, the Center for Science in the Public Interest, filed the lawsuit last November on behalf of consumers in California and New York.
+A Washington, D.C.-based nonprofit group, the Center for Science in the Public Interest, filed the lawsuit last November on behalf of consumers in California and New York.
+It did not immediately respond to requests for comment.

-"We know that consumers are deceived to their detriment by this product," CSPI litigation director Maia Kats said in an email, "and look forward to the opportunity now to prove so in court."